• Loading results...

 • Fainting

-Remember, sudden, crushing chest pain or pressure or tightness aren't the only signs of a heart attack.
-In one study, 1 in 3 three people who had a heart attack had no chest pain; they were more likely to be older, a female or diabetic.
+Remember, sudden chest symptoms (pain, pressure or tightness) aren't the only signs of a heart attack.
+One study found that 1 in 3 people who had a heart attack had no chest pain; they were more likely to be older, female or have diabetes.

 When to Call 911

 Women are more likely to delay seeking help for a number of reasons, including not wanting to bother others and being unsure about whether they are having a heart attack.
-It is always better to play it safe and call 911 right away and let the medical experts find out if you are having a heart attack.
+It's always better to play it safe and call 911 right away and let the medical experts determine if you are having a heart attack.